 If you have always been wondering what life is like for deaf people, at the Hands Up museum in Vienna, you get firsthand experience on sign language and the barriers — and benefits — that might come with it.
-This interesting and fun new exhibition in the city center is where your adventure into a different way of using your hands begins – unless you’re a natural with sign language.
-Even so, you might learn something new here, or bring your friends for deaf-style karaoke!
+This revealing and fun exhibition in the city center is where your adventure into a different way of using your hands begins – unless you’re a natural with sign language.
+Bring your friends for deaf-style karaoke!

 You can walk through the museum on your own, everything is written out in German and English, but I highly recommend taking a tour (at no extra cost)!
 The exhibition guides are all deaf, and therefore able to give you authentic insights into what the world is like when you hear nothing – worry not, they are perfectly able to communicate with you.
 How?
-Well, you’ll have to go there yourself!
+Well, you will have to go there yourself to understand.